WebMatPro/flexible-elementor-panel/README.txt

 == Changelog ==

 = 2.2.O =
-* Add: Compatibility with Elementor 3
+* Add: Compatibility with Elementor 3.0+
+* Add: Minimum version Elementor 2.8.0 required
 * Improve: The "Settings FEP" is move into "User Preferences" in the editor
 * Improve: The options of Settings FEP is now associated with your user account (except the size/position)
 * Improve: Text in admin Settings FEP (thanks @Dirk)